 F. EFFECTIVE DATE OF THIS NOTICE: April 14, 2003, revised July 1, 2012 and Sept.
 23, 2013.

 The University of Michigan Health System Web site does not provide specific medical advice and does not endorse any medical or professional service obtained through information provided on this site or any links to this site.
-Complete disclaimer.
+Terms and Conditions.
 Privacy statement.